 The economic slowdown has taken over the insurance companies as well.
 Companies are eliminating costs as slowdown has hit them too.
 Cost cutting is being done by lessening room rent limits, suggesting a clause wherein the employee may have to bear part of the costs related to hospitalization.

 Both Private and Government companies offer these policies.
-But Government offered policies such as CGHS (Central Government Health Scheme) are better in terms of extensibility and specificity.
+But the Government offered policies such as CGHS (Central Government Health Scheme) are better in terms of extensibility and specificity.
 Sum assured is not bound by limits.
 It is the full hospitalization that is covered.
-Network hospitals and cashless benefit may or may not be exclusively offered by government of private organization.
+Network hospitals and cashless benefit may or may not be exclusively offered by the government or private organization.

 It is therefore advisable to consider these two options.
-You can either purchase a stand-alone policy that covers whole of your family or go for a top up that backs up your current policy.
+You can either purchase a stand-alone policy that covers the whole of your family or goes for a top-up that backs up your current policy.
 Opting for either one of these can offer you a sense of protection even if you leave your organization at any stage.

 Every year, a list of top health insurance companies in India is declared which helps in taking the right insurance decision.
 There are few important features that help it to rate the insurance companies, such as their p...read more

 Maternity or pregnancy is an important phase of life, and one needs to prepare in advance to embrace parenthood.
 Though rearing a child is an expensive affair and may require good financial backup to meet the requirement...read more

 A quiet revolution has swept through India’s health care sector in the past five years- best evidenced in the fact that now nearly 27% of the nation’s population is insured.
 The Indian healthcare sector is projected ...read more